-A multi-meter building served using a combination of individually mounted CT rated, self-contained, and/or meter modules requires a pulling/termination enclosure to provide a single point of delivery.
-Individual meters shall be located as close as physically possible, but no case more than 25 ft. from the point of delivery.
+A multi-meter building served using a combination of individually mounted CT rated, self-contained, and/or meter modules requires a pulling/termination enclosure to provide a single service point.
+Individual meters shall be located as close as physically possible, but no case more than 25 ft. from the service point.